51x/PTZ/README.md

 Install
 =======

-Full console install: git clone https://github.com/51x/PTZ && cd PTZ && cp profile_files/.* -R ~/
+Full console install: cd /tmp/ && git clone https://github.com/51x/PTZ && cd PTZ && cp profile_files/.* -R ~/

 Using only the pentest functions can be done by including just: pentest_functions.zsh If you want also the notes/knowledge database, you shoul add the v3das folder to you ~/.ptz/ folder.